priyadarshi/Applozic-Chat-SDK-Documentation/README.md

  ```

-After adding group Members to List then pass the Group Name and Group Member List to constructor below
+After adding group Members to list, pass the Group Name and Group Member List to constructor below

+Code
  ```
   ChannelCreate channelCreate = new ChannelCreate(groupName, groupMemberList); // The Constructor accepts the two parameter String Group Name and List of Group Members.